 The Cost of Program (COP) is the tuition paid to complete all credits required for graduation.
-The COP (tuition) is \$2,420 for the graduate and undergraduate program for every trimester a student is matriculated as a degree-seeking student regardless of the number of credits enrolled in with a COP cap of \$43,560.
-The Cost of Program covers all credits enrolled in at the beginning of each trimester.
-You can take as few or as many credits as you wish each trimester you are enrolled; the faster you progress through the program, the more affordable your degree.
-You will be invoiced for the Cost of Program each trimester.
-The Cost of Program includes academic and clinical tuition only; all other fees must be paid within 30 days of accrual.
+With a COP cap of \$43,560, the COP (tuition) is \$2,420 for the graduate and undergraduate program for every trimester a student is matriculated regardless of the number of credits enrolled in.
+You can take as few or up to a maximum of 14 credits per trimester.
+If, based on a history of successful course completion, you would like to take more than 14 credits a term, please ask for a Registrar review.
+To move through the program in a timely manner and maintain Title IV SAP, we recommend you complete at least six (6) credits per trimester.

+The Cost of Program covers the tuition for all credits enrolled in at the beginning of each trimester; all other fees must be paid within 30 days of accrual.
+You will be invoiced each trimester for the Cost of Program.